murexrobotics/docs/pages/prog/components/uart.md

 - Remove serial console configuration in `cmdline.txt`
 - Enable UART with `enable_uart=1`
 - Switch to PL011 as primary with `disable-bt`
 - Debugging with a UART-USB bridge like the CP2102 and using `picocom` and `minicom` is very helpful.
+Make sure your computer drivers support the bridging chip.

 Thus, all references to UART will be to `/dev/ttyAMA0`.
 A better practice is to use `/dev/serial0` to utilize the abstraction provided by the symbolic links.